 How much of each macronutrient should I be eating?

 Once you understand what macros are, the natural progression is to question how much you should be consuming of each.
 I will delve deeper into this topic in further articles but the short answer, I’m afraid, is this: there is no “one size fits all” prescription.
 Macronutrient levels must be adjusted to suit the individual based on energy expenditure, sporting activities, sex, age, height, current body weight and goal objective.
 Health conditions and dietary preferences individualise the requirements even more so.
 Which is why you really shouldn't be relying on an online calculator to answer this question.
-If you would like to learn what macronutrients you should be eating, please contact me for more information.
+If you would like to learn what macronutrients you should be eating, why not work with me?

 Thanks for reading,